plopezmp/GdR/Automation with Ansible/README.md

 Ansible is primarily written in Python.
 The core engine and most of its modules are developed in Python, making it lightweight and easily extensible.
 Additionally, Ansible relies on Python libraries such as paramiko for SSH connections and Jinja2 for templating.

-## Installation notes on Fedora MV
+## Installation notes on Fedora VM

-We have set up a Python environment for working with Ansible in the Fedora MV used in this course.
+We have set up a Python environment for working with Ansible in the Fedora VM used in this course.
 To access this environment, simply run:
 ```
 workon ansible
 ```